jsangco/inklio/Services/Inklio.Api/README.md

 # Get all Asks
 curl http://localhost:80/api/v1/asks

-# Get all Asks but include their Deliveries, Delivery Comments, and Ask Comments
+# Get all Asks but include their Deliveries, Delivery Comments, and Ask Comments.
+(This done with OData)
 curl "http://localhost:80/api/v1/asks?expand=deliveries(expand=comments),comments"

 # Get all the Deliveries from the first Ask